Bhond/pyDLShowcase/README.md

 implemented along the Pytorch's tutorial.

 ## CIFAR10
 This one is an introduction to computer vision.
-The goal is to learn to implement ConvNets.
+The goal is to learn how to implement ConvNets.

 ## YOLO
 This one will be an introduction to computer vision.
-The goal is to learn to predict to recognize features on a camera feed.
+The goal is to learn how to predict to recognize features on a camera feed.
 In coming...